All information regarding the necessary civil paperwork can be found here

 It is advised that you select two ushers to distribute orders of service and to direct guests to their places in church.

-Flowers and Confetti
+Flowers & Confetti

 Please provide your own flowers for your wedding, after discussion with Fr Kenyon.